anthemtotheego/SharpExec/README.md

 ========

-Note - All modules require Administrative rights on the target systems Note - If you the user who runs SharpExec has administrative rights to the target system, username/password/domain options on not required.
+Note - All modules require Administrative rights on the target systems Note - If the user who runs SharpExec has administrative rights to the target system, username/password/domain options on not required.

 PSExec Module: